vict-shevchenko/mb-app/README.md

 3. `npm install`
 4. `npm start` - for starting a development server
 5. `npm run build-prod` - to build for production
+6. access `/access` page, to add ypur API key.
+So interaction with API properly work.

 After you server is running
 1. go to `https://blooming-woodland-27725.herokuapp.com/` This is a simple server, that acceplts a `POST` request and sends a message via web sockets to client